cmars/ddcp/README.md

 Several areas where DDCP still needs improvements:

+### Private sharing

+DHT addresses are currently publicly accessible; if you know the address, you can pull from the database.
+This is OK for public distribution of data sets (blogs, "everybody edits", stuff like that), but not for private apps.

+Support sharing for authenticated DHTs.

 ### Large changesets

 Overcome `app_call` message size limits.
 Currently there's no checks on this so sending large changesets (like pictures of cats) will likely fail in uncontrolled ways.
 Veilid messages are typically limited to 32k.